Wally O'Connor

-James Wallace O'Connor (August 25, 1903 – October 11, 1950) was an American competition swimmer and water polo player for Stanford University who played internationally for the United States at four Olympiads: at the 1924, 1928, 1932 and 1936.
+James Wallace O'Connor (August 25, 1903 – October 11, 1950) was an American competition swimmer and water polo player for Stanford University who played internationally for the United States at four Olympiads, which included the 1924, 1928, 1932 and 1936 Olympics.
 He won a gold medal in the 1924 Paris Olympics for swimming in the world record setting U.S. 4x200 freestyle relay, and took home a bronze medal for Water Polo in both the 1924 and 1932 Olympics.
-He is rated by many sports historians as the greatest American Water Polo player of all time.
+He is rated by many sports historians as the greatest American Water Polo player of all time for his Collegiate and Olympic achievements in the sport.

 O'Connor was born in Madera, California on August 25, 1903.
 He attended Venice High School, and swam for their team from 1916-1919.

 Stanford University

-He swam and played Water Polo for Stanford University from 1920-1923, under Head Coach Ernst Brandsten.
+O'Connor swam and played Water Polo for Stanford University from 1920-1923, under Head Coach Ernst Brandsten.
 He captained Stanford's Water Polo team in 1923 and was the only Stanford athlete to ever participate in four Olympics.
-He helped lead Stanford to Pacific Athletic Conference-8 championships in all four years of his participation, in 1920, 1921, 1922, and 1923.
+He helped lead Stanford to Pacific Athletic Conference-8 championships in all four years of his participation, which included 1920, 1921, 1922, and 1923.

 From 1923-1936, he swam and played Water Polo for the Venice Swim Association, and the Los Angeles and Illinois Athletic Clubs.
-He first served as Captain of the Venice Swimming Association team from 1929-1931, and then was as Captain of the Los Angeles Athletic Club Water Polo Team in 1931, 33, 34, 35, and 36.
+He first served as Captain of the Venice Swimming Association team from 1929-1931 where he was coached by Frank Rivas. and then was as Captain of the Los Angeles Athletic Club Water Polo Team in 1931, 33, 34, 35, and 36.
+While training with the Los Angeles Athletic Club, he was coached primarily by Clyde Swendsen in water polo and in swimming by Fred Cady.

 O'Connor swam on a National Championship relay for Hall of Fame coach Bill Bachrach’s Illinois Athletic Club.

 4 Olympics; 1924-1936

+1924 Paris Olympics

 In team sport at the 1924 Summer Olympics, O'Connor won a gold medal as a member of the winning U.S. team in the men's 4×200-meter freestyle relay, together with teammates Ralph Breyer, Harrison Glancy and Johnny Weissmuller.
 Playing with the 1924 U.S. national water polo team O'Connor also won a bronze medal, playing one match.

+1928 Amsterdam Olympics

-At the 1928 Summer Olympics bronze medal match, O'Connor and the U.S. Water Polo team lost to France.
+At the 1928 Summer Olympics bronze medal match, O'Connor and the U.S. Water Polo team lost to France and Belgium.
 He played two matches and scored one goal.

-At the 1932 Summer Olympics the U.S. Water Polo team won a bronze medal.
-He played all four matches.